GuidesCredit Report Guide

 Credit enquiries can impact your overall credit score negatively depending on the type of credit applied for and the number of enquiries made.
 One of the biggest things you can do that can negatively impact your credit score is making lots of applications in a short period of time.
 This will result in a number of credit enquiries appearing on your credit report.
 A better way to shop around for deals without impacting your score is to request a rate quote.
 Get a rate estimate without affecting your credit history with SocietyOne.
 You can also check out loan rates and fees from SocietyOne and other websites to compare before you apply.

-When looking into your credit application, credit providers will look at applicants with a history of overdue accounts unfavourably, so it’s important to keep on top of your repayments.
+A default is reported by your credit provider or lender and will be listed on your credit report if you have an overdue debt of $150 or more that is more than 60 days overdue.
+Before listing your account as having defaulted, the lender must send two written notices to your home address, with the first letter requesting payment and the second outlining an intention to list the payment as a default.When looking into your credit application, credit providers will look at applicants with a history of overdue accounts unfavourably, so it’s important to keep on top of your repayments.
 Defaults can stay on your credit file for five years, even if you have paid back the overdue amount in full.
 If you pay back the overdue amount, the status of the default will be changed to paid, but the default will remain on your file.

 From time to time, people may find something on their credit file that doesn't look quite right.
 For example, the information may not match your profile or some accounts or credit information may be missing or duplicated.
 Incorrect information on your credit report can affect your credit score, so it's a good idea to follow up any questionable entries and ensure your credit information is up to date.
 You can:

 Contact the provider

 The fastest way to clarify your questions or raise an issue is to contact the credit or utility provider directly.